scrapy/scrapy/docs/ref/signals.rst

 order.

 .. signal:: domain_closed
-.. function:: domain_closed(domain, spider, status)
+.. function:: domain_closed(domain, spider, reason)

     Sent right after a spider/domain has been closed.

-``domain`` is a string which contains the domain of the spider which has been closed ``spider`` is the spider which has been closed ``status`` is a string which can have two values: ``'finished'`` if the domain has finished successfully, or ``'cancelled'`` if the domain was cancelled (for example, by hitting Ctrl-C, by calling the engine ``stop()`` method or by explicitly closing the domain).
+    :param domain: a string which contains the domain of the spider which has been closed
+    :type domain: str

+    :param spider: the spider which has been closed
+    :type spider: :class:`~scrapy.spider.BaseSpider` object

+    :param reason: a string which describes the reason why the domain was closed.
+If it was closed because the domain has completed scraping, it the reason is ``'finished'``.
+Otherwise, if the domain was manually closed by calling the ``close_domain`` engine method, then the reason is the one passed in the ``reason`` argument of that method (which defaults to ``'cancelled'``).
+If the engine was shutdown (for example, by hitting Ctrl-C to stop it) the reason will be ``'shutdown'``.
+    :type reason: str

 .. signal:: domain_open
 .. function:: domain_open(domain, spider)

     Sent right before a spider has been opened for crawling.

-``domain`` is a string which contains the domain of the spider which is about to be opened
+    :param domain: a string which contains the domain of the spider which is about to be opened
+    :type domain: str

-``spider`` is the spider which is about to be opened
+    :param spider: the spider which is about to be opened
+    :type spider: :class:`~scrapy.spider.BaseSpider` object

 .. signal:: domain_opened
 .. function:: domain_opened(domain, spider)

     Sent right after a spider has been opened for crawling.

-``domain`` is a string with the domain of the spider which has been opened ``spider`` is the spider which has been opened
+    :param domain: a string with the domain of the spider which has been opened
+    :type domain: str

+    :param spider: the spider which has been opened
+    :type spider: :class:`~scrapy.spider.BaseSpider` object

 .. signal:: domain_idle
 .. function:: domain_idle(domain, spider)

-Sent when a domain has no further:
+    Sent when a domain has gone idle, which means the spider has no further:
         * requests waiting to be downloaded
         * requests scheduled
         * items being processed in the item pipeline

-``domain`` is a string with the domain of the spider which has gone idle ``spider`` is the spider which has gone idle
+    :param domain: is a string with the domain of the spider which has gone idle
+    :type domain: str

+    :param spider: the spider which has gone idle
+    :type spider: :class:`~scrapy.spider.BaseSpider` object

-If any handler of this signals raises a :exception:`DontCloseDomain` the domain won't be closed at this time and will wait until another idle signal is sent.
+    If any handler of this signal handlers raises a :exception:`DontCloseDomain` the domain won't be closed this time and will wait until another idle signal is sent.
 Otherwise (if no handler raises :exception:`DontCloseDomain`) the domain will be closed immediately after all handlers of ``domain_idle`` have finished, and a :signal:`domain_closed` will thus be sent.

 .. signal:: engine_started
 .. function:: engine_started()

     Sent when the Scrapy engine is started (for example, when a crawling process has started).

 .. signal:: engine_stopped
 .. function:: engine_stopped()

     Sent when the Scrapy engine is stopped (for example, when a crawling process has finished).

+.. signal:: item_scraped
+.. function:: item_scraped(item, spider, response)

+    Sent when the engine receives a new scraped item from the spider, and right before the item is sent to the :ref:`topics-item-pipeline`.

+    :param item: is the item scraped
+    :type item: :class:`~scrapy.item.ScrapedItem` object

+    :param spider: the spider which scraped the item
+    :type spider: :class:`~scrapy.spider.BaseSpider` object

+    :param response: the response from which the item was scraped
+    :type response: :class:`~scrapy.http.Response` object

+.. signal:: item_passed
+.. function:: item_passed(item, spider, response, pipe_output)

+    Sent after an item has passed al the :ref:`topics-item-pipeline` stages without being dropped.

+    :param item: the item which passed the pipeline
+    :type item: :class:`~scrapy.item.ScrapedItem` object

+    :param spider: the spider which scraped the item
+    :type spider: :class:`~scrapy.spider.BaseSpider` object

+    :param response: the response from which the item was scraped
+    :type response: :class:`~scrapy.http.Response` object

+    :param pipe_output: the output of the item pipeline.
+This is typically the same :class:`~scrapy.item.ScrapedItem` object received in the ``item`` parameter, unless some pipeline stage created a new item.

+.. signal:: item_dropped
+.. function:: item_dropped(item, spider, response, exception)

+    Sent after an item has dropped from the :ref:`topics-item-pipeline` when some stage raised a :exception:`DropItem` exception.

+    :param item: the item dropped from the :ref:`topics-item-pipeline`
+    :type item: :class:`~scrapy.item.ScrapedItem` object

+    :param spider: the spider which scraped the item
+    :type spider: :class:`~scrapy.spider.BaseSpider` object

+    :param response: the response from which the item was scraped
+    :type response: :class:`~scrapy.http.Response` object

+    :param exception: the exception (which must be a :exception:`DropItem` subclass) which caused the item to be dropped
+    :type exception: :exception:`DropItem` exception

 .. signal:: request_received
 .. function:: request_received(request, spider, response)

     Sent when the engine receives a :class:`~scrapy.http.Request` from a spider.

+    :param request: the request received
+    :type request: :class:`~scrapy.http.Request` object

+    :param spider: the spider which generated the request
+    :type spider: :class:`~scrapy.spider.BaseSpider` object

-``request`` is the :class:`~scrapy.http.Request` received ``spider`` is the spider which generated the request ``response`` is the :class:`~scrapy.http.Response` fed to the spider which generated the request
+    :param response: the :class:`~scrapy.http.Response` fed to the spider which generated the request later
+    :type response: :class:`~scrapy.http.Response` object

 .. signal:: request_uploaded
 .. function:: request_uploaded(request, spider)

     Sent right after the download has sent a :class:`~scrapy.http.Request`.

-``request`` is the :class:`~scrapy.http.Request` uploaded/sent
+    :param request: the request uploaded/sent
+    :type request: :class:`~scrapy.http.Request` object

-``spider`` is the spider which generated the request
+    :param spider: the spider which generated the request
+    :type spider: :class:`~scrapy.spider.BaseSpider` object

 .. signal:: response_received
 .. function:: response_received(response, spider)

+    :param response: the response received
+    :type response: :class:`~scrapy.http.Response` object

-``response`` is the :class:`~scrapy.http.Response` received ``spider`` is  the spider for which the response is intended
+    :param spider: the spider for which the response is intended
+    :type spider: :class:`~scrapy.spider.BaseSpider` object

     Sent when the engine receives a new :class:`~scrapy.http.Response` from the downloader.

 .. signal:: response_downloaded
 .. function:: response_downloaded(response, spider)

     Sent by the downloader right after a ``HTTPResponse`` is downloaded.

+    :param response: the response downloaded
+    :type response: :class:`~scrapy.http.Response` object

-``response`` is the ``HTTPResponse`` downloaded ``spider`` is the spider for which the response is intended
+    :param spider: the spider for which the response is intended

-.. signal:: item_scraped
-.. function:: item_scraped(item, spider, response)

-Sent when the engine receives a new scraped item from the spider, and right before the item is sent to the :ref:`topics-item-pipeline`.

-``item`` is the item scraped
-``spider`` is the spider which scraped the item ``response`` is the :class:`~scrapy.http.Response` from which the item was scraped

-.. signal:: item_passed
-.. function:: item_passed(item, spider, response, pipe_output)

-Sent after an item has passed al the :ref:`topics-item-pipeline` stages without being dropped.

-``item`` is the item which passed the pipeline ``spider`` is the spider which scraped the item ``response`` is the :class:`~scrapy.http.Response` from which the item was scraped ``pipe_output`` is  the output of the item pipeline.
-Typically, this points to the same ``item`` object, unless some pipeline stage created a new item.

-.. signal:: item_dropped
-.. function:: item_dropped(item, spider, response, exception)

-Sent after an item has dropped from the :ref:`topics-item-pipeline` when some stage raised a :exception:`DropItem` exception.

-``item`` is the item dropped from the :ref:`topics-item-pipeline` ``spider`` is the spider which scraped the item ``response`` is the :class:`~scrapy.http.Response` from which the item was scraped ``exception`` is the (:exception:`DropItem` child) exception that caused the item to be dropped
+    :type spider: :class:`~scrapy.spider.BaseSpider` object